Bikeshed honeypots

 A bikeshed honeypot is a mistake, obvious flaw, or trivial decision that you purposely place (or leave) in a proposal in hopes that those to whom you’re seeking input will fixate on the honeypot (“bikeshed”), diverting their attention from the aspects of your proposal that you feel most strongly about.
 It’s the inflatable tanks on D-Day.
 It’s a magician’s carefully rehearsed misdirection.

-I can’t in good conscious advocate that you actually use this tactic (or say that I’ve used it).
-You’re essentially trolling your audience — saying something in hopes of provoking a specific response, with potentially disastrous consequences.
-That said, if you’ve been around corporate culture long enough, there’s also a good chance you’ve seen it before, and now at least have a name for it (or three).
+I can’t, in good conscience, advocate that you use this tactic (or say that I’ve used it).
+You’re essentially trolling your audience — saying something hoping to provoke a specific response with potentially disastrous consequences.
+That said, if you’ve been around corporate culture long enough, there’s also a good chance you’ve seen it before and now at least have a name for it (or three).

 Originally published March 1, 2017 | View revision history